 Idaho Digital Learning Alliance

-Idaho Digital Learning Alliance (IDLA) is one of the larger state virtual schools in the country with over 31,000 course enrollments in SY 2017-18.
-IDLA was established by the Idaho Legislature in 2001, and works in partnership with Idaho school districts to offer online choices that would not otherwise exist.
-IDLA provides eLearning expertise, virtual learning services and leadership in collaboration with Idaho school districts and policymakers to ensure all Idaho students’ online learning need are being met.
+Idaho Digital Learning Alliance (IDLA) is one of the larger state virtual schools in the country, with 43,972 course enrollments in SY 2021-22.
+IDLA was established by the Idaho Legislature in 2001 and works in partnership with Idaho school districts as a supplemental provider to offer online choices that provide opportunities for all students in Idaho, rural or urban.
+IDLA provides eLearning expertise, virtual learning services, and leadership in collaboration with Idaho school districts and policymakers to ensure all Idaho students’ online learning needs are met.

 Projects and highlights:

-- Partnerships: In order to bring high quality programs and resources to Idaho students, IDLA collaborates with many national, state and local partners.
-Nationally, IDLA has many partners that they work with in order to bring best practices and high quality resources back to our programs that serve our students.
-Within Idaho, IDLA partners with educational agencies, organizations, and institutions to advance opportunities throughout the state.
+- Partnerships: To bring high-quality programs and resources to Idaho students, IDLA collaborates with many national, state, and local partners.
+Nationally, IDLA has many partners they work with to bring best practices and high-quality resources back to our programs that serve our students.
+IDLA partners with educational agencies, organizations, and institutions within Idaho to advance opportunities throughout the state.

 - CTE Digital: In conjunction and partnership with the Division of Career Technical Education (CTE), IDLA is developing CTE Digital.
-Giving students a choice – whether it’s career or college – is crucial.
-The goal of CTE Digital is to expand access to CTE programs of study through online delivery.
-The emphasis is placed on programs that provide a pathway to Idaho’s in-demand occupations and provide a living wage.
-And, individual courses should lead to dual credit or lead towards a nationally recognized industry certification.
+Giving students a choice – career or college – is crucial.
+CTE Digital aims to expand access to CTE programs of study through online delivery.
+The emphasis is placed on programs providing a pathway to Idaho’s in-demand occupations and a living wage.
+Individual courses lead to dual credit or lead toward a nationally recognized industry certification.

-- ENL Courses and Training: IDLA has partnered with the Idaho State Department of Education to create access to and expand resources for English Language Learners as students, teachers and paraprofessionals.
+- ENL Courses and Training: IDLA has partnered with the Idaho State Department of Education to create access to and expand resources for English Language Learners.
 These courses provide content to support the needs of students new to the English language.
-IDLA requires a Learning Coach from the district to coach the students through the navigation of the LMS and their course.
-Professional Development is provided from IDLA to the Learning Coaches.
+IDLA requires a Learning Coach from the district to coach the students through navigating the LMS and their course.
+IDLA provides Professional Development to the Learning Coaches.

-- Portals: IDLA programs, designs and builds individualized online portals for use in education, government and industry.
-The custom portals offer students, educators and other users the opportunity to access online courses, resources, and more in a single easy-to-use location while allowing local control over their student’s online experience.
-The portal platform implements single-sign-on (SSO) for Idaho users, allowing for users to sign in once and have access to a multitude of resources, including registration to courses as well as direct SSO access to the professional development courses, student courses, and resources.
+- Portals: IDLA programs, designs, and builds individualized online portals for schools and education partners to use.
+The custom portals allow students, educators, and other users to access online courses, resources, and more in a single, easy-to-use location while allowing local control over their student’s online experience.
+The portal platform implements single-sign-on (SSO) for Idaho users, allowing users to sign in once and have access to a multitude of resources, including registration to courses and direct SSO access to professional development courses, student courses, and resources.